fmcwradar/Microwave_Imaging/README.md

 As a VNA I used the E8361C from Keysight.

-For the imaging with the vector network analyzer, the delay-and-sum (DAS) beamforming algorithm is implemented.
-For the FMCW radar system the standard matched filter approach is used.
-However, both approaches are analytically identical.
+For both the FMCW radar and the VNA, delay-and-sum (DAS) beamforming is implemented which correponds to the application of a matched filter.
 Much more details are presented in my journal paper, which is available as open access on IEEE Xplore (https://ieeexplore.ieee.org/document/10931040).

 ## General Information